The best fiction writers write like they’re in love—and edit like they’re in charge.

 Try this: Copy a lengthy dialogue exchange into a fresh document.
 Then cut and compress as much as you can.
 Compare it to the original.
 Nine times out of 10 you’ll prefer all or part of the new version.

-Finally, be sure to include some sort of tension in every exchange.
+Finally, when writing dialogue be sure to include some sort of tension in every exchange.
+[Like this quote?
+Click here to Tweet and share it!]
 Remember fear?
 At the very least you can have some aspect of it (worry, anxiety, fright) going on inside one of the characters so that communication is partially impaired.
 Try playing up the different agendas each character has in a scene.
 Let them use dialogue as a weapon to get what they want.

 Readers like to worry about characters in crisis.
 They want to tremble about what’s around the next corner (whether it’s emotional or physical).
 If a reader knows what’s coming, and then it does in fact come, the worry factor is blown.
 Your novel no longer conveys a fictive dream but a dull ride down familiar streets.